Saturday, October 26, 2019

 I had to face that possibility as well.
 And frankly, I decided that I didn't care.

 Okay, that's not true.
 Of course I would care.
 It hurts when you spend time creating something from scratch, something that literally came straight out of your brain, something you put your heart into, something you love almost as much as your own family, and you put that creation out there into the world only to get nothing in return but silence.

 So yes, I care.
 But I decided that I was just going to have to suck it up and put it out there anyway.

-And so yeah, here's the thing, I have no idea what I'm doing.
+And so yeah, I have no idea what I'm doing.
 Am I using my blog the correct way?
-Is serializing The Adventures of Norman Oklahoma mistake?
+Is releasing a book of four novella's a mistake?
 Should I never say anything to anyone about what I'm writing until I have an actual book out there to sell?

 I. DON'T. KNOW.

-Because I just don't have the time, or the energy, to spend pouring through the blogs and the podcasts and the tweets that tell me how to do this and what I'm doing wrong.
+Because I just don't have the time, or the energy, to spend pouring through the blogs, the podcasts, and the tweets that pretend to tell me the right way to do it and how to avoid the wrong path.
 Not anymore.

 9 Mistakes You Are Making With Your Author Blog.
 10 Ways To Build Up Your Mailing List.
 6 Pronouns You Should Never Use.